Brighton Backgammon Premier League

 All matches are to be played using shakers (and precision dice where available).
 Baffle box may be used by one or both players if desired.

 Clock use will be preference in divisions 1, 2, 3 and 4 until further notice, if one player desires.
 Time settings (22 mins + 12 second delay).
 In lower divisions Clock is optional by mutual agreement only.
-If a players clock time runs out, the match will be stopped and the score before applies as final result.
+If a players clock time runs out, the match will be stopped, the win awarded to the player with time left and the score before applies as final result.

 Legal moves only.